“Hello! So glad you found the Zoom link for our welcome call! Welcome to VLACS! Is that your Dad I see waving in the background?”

 The call itself happens over a video conferencing platform called Zoom, which students and their families can access from their desktops, laptops, tablets, or other mobile devices.

-VLACS requires that all students–even those who have taken VLACS Pathways before–attend a Welcome Call with their parent or guardian.
+VLACS requires all students–even those who have taken VLACS Pathways before–attend a Welcome Call with their parent or guardian.

 Why?
 To ensure that everyone is on the same page.
 To allow students and their families to ask questions.
 To set the stage for collaboration and success.